Posted on May 14, 2015 in: Member News

-WMSHP will be on summer break through August and will resume monthly meetings in September.
-For more information about WMSHP or our upcoming programs, please visit www.WMSHP.net
+WMSHP will be on summer break through August, but will resume meetings in September.
+For more information about WMSHP or our upcoming programs, please visit www.WMSHP.net.